Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 TODO:
     - TemperatureType is passed all over around.
 Make it not so.
+        - Put it to shared prefs and further, make it data->domain->presentation ?
     - When no inet, one needs to show all the saved cities, but not a filtered ones.
     - Show alert dialog instead of error in toolbar, when locating permission was not granted
     - When city is chosen and city forecast fragment shows up, old forecast is diplayed for some time